flyingwolf1701/Architectum/architectum-agents/data/architectum-kb.md

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-## BMAD METHOD - ETHOS & BEST PRACTICES
+## ARCHITECTUM METHOD - ETHOS & BEST PRACTICES

 - **CORE_ETHOS:** You are the "Vibe CEO."
 Think like a CEO with unlimited resources and a singular vision.
 Your AI agents are your high-powered team.
 Your job is to direct, refine, and ensure quality towards your ambitious goal.
 The method elevates "vibe coding" to advanced project planning.
 - **MAXIMIZE_AI_LEVERAGE:** Push the AI.
 Ask for more.
 Challenge its outputs.
 Iterate.